-Balto, the Wonder Dog was once a favorite punch line of Johnny Carson monologues.
-Honored as a bronze statue atop a rock in New York City's Central Park, Balto is now a favorite stop for foreign-speaking families with kids, who straddle the poor pooch's back nonstop.
-A plaque on the rock is dedicated to the indomitable spirit of Sled Dogs (Those who want to see the real Balto -- stuffed -- must travel to Cleveland, Ohio).
+Many moons ago, Balto the Wonder Dog was a favorite punch line of Johnny Carson monologues.
+Honored as a bronze statue atop a rock in New York City's Central Park, Balto is now a favorite stop for families with kids, who straddle the poor pooch's back nonstop.
+A plaque on the rock is dedicated to the indomitable spirit of sled dogs.

-In 1925, the town of Nome was caught in a diphtheria epidemic, and completely isolated from the outside world.
+Balto became a wonder in 1925, when the town of Nome, Alaska, was caught in a diphtheria epidemic, completely isolated from the outside world.
 Dr. Curtis Welch, the only physician in town, put out an urgent radio appeal for lifesaving antitoxin serum.
 Already several children had died and others were ill with the highly contagious disease.
-A hospital in Anchorage had a plentiful supply of fresh serum, but how to get it to Nome in the dead of winter, with the ocean iced over and 700 miles from the nearest rail head?
+A hospital in Anchorage had a plentiful supply of fresh serum -- but how could it get to Nome in the dead of winter, with the ocean iced over, 700 miles from the nearest railroad?

 State officials decided that the one sure way to get the serum through was by a continuous dog sled relay.

-Kaasen was near blinded by blizzard, which at times flipped the sled off the trail.
-He had to place all trust in Balto.
-Second-to-last on the relay, Kaasen actually missed the hand-off to the last team -- remember, he was snowblind -- and continued onto Nome.
-They made it; the serum arrived in time to halt the epidemic.
+Kaasen was blinded by the blizzard, which at times flipped the sled off the trail.
+He had to place all his trust in Balto.
+Second-to-last on the relay, Kaasen actually missed the hand-off to the last team -- remember, he was snowblind -- and continued on to Nome.
+They made it; the serum arrived on February 2, in time to halt the epidemic.

-After his death in 1933, Balto was stuffed, mounted and put on display at the Cleveland Museum of Natural History, where he stands today.
-The museum runs a film shot in 1925 of Balto and the original team.
+After his death in 1933, Balto was stuffed and put on display at the Cleveland Museum of Natural History, where he still stands today.